 If you want to customize a code sent to a user you may specify it on the res object:

-Another option which may be applied is res.shouldNotHaveData.
+Another option that may be applied is res.shouldNotHaveData.
 If it is truthy, then EAR will not consider absence of data as failure and will respond with success status.

-Despite the fact that EAR module is simple in creating, understanding and using though, it facilitates the work with web services and so far I am using it in all my express projects.
+Despite the fact that the EAR module is simple in creating, understanding and using, it nicely facilitates the work with web services and I am using it in all my express projects.

 You can contact with Nikita Semenistyi in Google +